syncfusion-content/winui-docs/winui/Scheduler/Month-View.md

 ## Date format

-You can customize the date format of the scheduler month view by using the `DateFormat` property of `MonthViewSettings`.
-By default, the month date format is d.
+You can customize the date format of the scheduler month view by using the `DateFormat` property of `MonthViewSettings.` By default, the month date format is `d.`

 {% tabs %}
 {% highlight xaml %}